JakubKwasek/javascript/README.md

-# avocado
+# Avocado
-Avocado front-end scripts
+Avocado project.
+JavaScript solutions for some front-end problems.